Warning: MASSIVE spoilers for the entire series ahead.

 - Important Haircut: Extreme example.
 By the time we meet him, he's both shaved off his hair and removed his elven ears, giving him a decidedly more sinister and non-elven appearance.

 - Just Between You and Me: Defied.
-Irenicus may not be Genre Savvy enough to realize how this sort of plot goes in its entirety (or he would not have left Bodhi with the job of dealing with you), but he flat out ignores any attempt to squeeze his plans out of him.
+Irenicus may not realize how this sort of plot goes in its entirety (or he would not have left Bodhi with the job of dealing with you), but he flat out ignores any attempt to squeeze his plans out of him.
 He even tells an inquisitive player "No, you warrant no villain's exposition from me."
 You'll have to go the extra step of reading his diary or asking his underlings, but even those don't give you the complete picture.

 - Kick the Dog: Zigzagged.
 His nasty experiments are plain to see and he makes no apologies for anything he does.
 That said, he always has a purpose in mind no matter what he's doing, from the Cold-Blooded Torture he inflicts on you and Imoen off-camera to stealing your soul to sustain himself.
 He never does anything just to be evil.